vlang/v/doc/docs.md

 `foo` is still immutable and can't be changed.
 For that, `(mut foo Foo)` has to be used.

-In general, V references are similar to Go pointers and C++ references.
+In general, V's references are similar to Go pointers and C++ references.
 For example, a tree structure definition would look like this:

 ```v